hyperhq/hykins/README.md

 ```

 > Notes:
-> - By default, Hykins is launched in `development` mode.
+> - By default, Hykins is launched in `development` mode(the Setup Wizard will not appear).
 See [blow](https://github.com/hyperhq/hykins#production-setup) to see how to run Hykins in production mode
 > - In `development` mode, the recommended container size is `m1` (1GB)
 > - `ADMIN_USERNAME`/ `ADMIN_PASSWORD` is for the Hykins admin account (default: `admin`/`nimda`)
 > - `ACCESS_KEY`/ `SECRET_KEY` is the API credential of Hyper.sh